DavidLichtenberger/reaper-csurf-us2400/readme.md

 **All modes:**	| No Key (Default) 	| Shift
 ---	| --- | ---
-Rew 			| Rewind 			| Selected tracks' automation: Off / Trim\* FFwd 			| Fast forward		| Selected tracks' automation: Read Mode\* Stop 			| Stop 				| Selected tracks' automation: Latch Mode\* Play 			| Play 				| Selected tracks' automation: Write Mode\* Rec 			| Rec 				| Selected tracks' automation: Write current value to whole time selection
+Rew 			| Rewind 			| Selected tracks’ automation: Off / Trim\* FFwd 			| Fast forward		| Selected tracks’ automation: Read Mode\* Stop 			| Stop 				| Selected tracks’ automation: Latch Mode\* Play 			| Play 				| Selected tracks’ automation: Write Mode\* Rec 			| Rec 				| Selected tracks’ automation: Write current value to whole time selection

 All hardcoded actions of the Transport section can be overridden by loading custom actions.

-The default set in the installation package overrides the default Rew / Ffwd with 'Jump to next prev POI (marker, loop start/end, etc.)', because you can use the scrub wheel to get around.
-If you want default behaviour, simply don't install those two custom actions, or assign them to another button.
+The default set in the installation package overrides the default Rew / Ffwd with ‘Jump to next prev POI (marker, loop start/end, etc.)’, because you can use the scrub wheel to get around.
+If you want default behaviour, simply don’t install those two custom actions, or assign them to another button.
 (See [Custom Actions](#custom-actions))

 _\*The light above the according transport buttons blink to indicate mode(s) – if more than one light blinks that means different tracks have different modes enabled._